 EFRAG also agrees with the IASB proposal to explain the characteristics of the type of arrangements included in the project scope.
-Furthermore, EFRAG recommends the IASB to strengthen the description of supplier finance arrangements in paragraph 44G of the ED by clarifying that both supplier finance arrangements providing early payment terms to suppliers and supplier finance arrangements providing extending credit terms to buyers are within the scope of the project.
-Furthermore, EFRAG suggests the IASB to carefully consider the types of arrangements captured within the project scope, in order to require the same disclosure for economically similar transactions and to ensure that the scope captures arrangements that have an impact on liquidity risk.
+Furthermore, EFRAG recommends the IASB to However, EFRAG recommends that the IASB elevate paragraph BC8 of the ED to become part of the proposed amendments.
+This will strengthen the description of supplier finance arrangements in paragraph 44G of the ED by clarifying that both supplier finance arrangements providing early payment terms to suppliers and supplier finance arrangements providing extending credit terms to buyers are within the scope of the project.